Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling

 Note that this predictive interval does not generally adapt to possible data heteroskedasticity.

 A naive approach to estimate the predictive interval \eqref{eq:predictive-interval-symmetric} would be to use the residuals on the training data $\mathcal{D}_{\text{train}} = \left\{\mathbf{x}^{(m)}, y^{(m)}\right\}_{m=1}^M$.
 However, training data residuals are expected to be smaller compared to residuals obtained from previously unseen test data points.
 Hence, the resulting predictive interval will most probably not provide the required coverage.
 Split or inductive \gls{cp} approaches \cite{papadopoulos2002inductive, lei2018distribution} use a separate validation dataset $\mathcal{D}_{\text{val}} \neq \mathcal{D}_{\text{train}}$ to compute the non-conformity scores and construct the prediction interval \eqref{eq:predictive-interval-symmetric}.
-Split \gls{cp} guarantees the required finite-sample coverage \eqref{eq:coverage-guarantee}, however, this comes at the cost of larger data demand due to the need for a validation dataset.
+Split \gls{cp} guarantees the required finite-sample coverage \eqref{eq:coverage-guarantee}, however, this comes at the cost of a larger data demand.
 To avoid the need for additional data, cross \gls{cp} \cite{vovk2015cross, vovk2018cross} utilizes $K$-fold cross-validation, such that the training dataset $\mathcal{D}_{\text{train}}$ is split into $K$ disjoint subsets $\mathcal{D}_1, \dots, \mathcal{D}_K$ of (approximately) equal size.
-Then, the regression models $\widehat{\mu}_{\sim k}\left(\mathbf{x}\right)$ are trained using the datasets $\mathcal{D}_{\sim k} = \mathcal{D}_{\text{train}} \setminus \mathcal{D}_k$, $k=1,\dots,K$, and the cross-validation residuals
+Then, the regression models $\widehat{\mu}_{\sim k}\left(\mathbf{x}\right)$ are trained using the datasets $\mathcal{D}_{\sim k} = \mathcal{D}_{\text{train}} \setminus \mathcal{D}_k$, $k=1,\dots,K$, and the absolute cross-validation residuals

-are used as non-conformity scores (in absolute value), where the index $k(m)$ denotes that $\left(\mathbf{x}^{(m)}, y^{(m)}\right) \in \mathcal{D}_k$.
+are used as non-conformity scores, where the index $k(m)$ denotes that $\left(\mathbf{x}^{(m)}, y^{(m)}\right) \in \mathcal{D}_k$.
 Cross \gls{cp} typically yields an empirical coverage close to the target level $(1-s)$, but does not provide formal coverage guarantees.
 A major downside of cross \gls{cp} is that $K$ different regression models must be trained, which can lead to an undesired computational cost.